 In terms of borrowing limits, low deposit home loan options (95% lends) are available to those people with minor credit issues (ie. small paid default).
 If your credit conduct has larger or multiple credit infringements then a maximum 70% – 80% lending limit is likely possible.

-If you are experiencing difficulties in getting a home loan due to poor credit conduct, please give us a call on 1300 316 660.
-We will explore all the options to find a solution that works for you.
+If you are experiencing difficulties in getting a home loan due to poor credit conduct, please contact our experienced team and we'll explore all the options to find a solution that works for you.

 Although major banks have strict standards, non-conforming and specialist lenders tend to have a more lenient attitude towards individuals with bad credit.
 It is important to familiarize yourself with your credit report and take proactive measures to minimize any negative factors.
 Seeking guidance from a Zuu Money Finance Specialist can assist in selecting the right lender and home loan product to suit your needs.